Credit and Collection Policy Basics

 - Credit Investigator

 The process of assessing credit risk and determining credit limits is critical to receivable management and should be detailed in the credit and collections policy.
+Indeed, the sum total of a company's credit risk is the total of assigned credit limits, not eh total of what is used from each line.

 - Industry credit groups